denofn/denofn-selfhosted/README.md

 #### Setting loglevels

 You can set the log level under the `command` section in `docker-compose.yml` for each container.
 Passing non-accepted variables result in logging defaulting to `info`.

-## Todos

-1. Registry UI
-   1. Upload files
-   1. Change permissions
-   1. Remove registration via mounted volume
-   1. Refresh code
-1. Monitoring dashboard UI
-1. Lib improvements
-   1. Opine is quite messy in implementation (see registerScriptHandler.ts)
-   1. Publish script for packages (versioned release)
-      - All packages on tag denofn@1.0.0 will have its sibling packages as denofn@1.0.0 in their respective deps.ts file
-      - When performing new development, the same script should reset these dependencies to @main/feature-branch or PWD as target